We use cookies to help improve your experience on our website.

 Compliance with the Corporate Governance Code

-We complies with every principle of Japan's Corporate Governance Code.
+We comply with every principle of Japan's Corporate Governance Code.

 Strategic Shareholdings